OP-TEE/optee_os/documentation/optee_design.md

 verified.
 If it's OK the pager returns from the exception to resume the execution.

+## Paging of user TA

+Paging of user TAs can optionally be enabled with CFG_PAGED_USER_TA=y.
+Paging of user TAs is analogous to paging of OP-TEE kernel parts but with a few differences:
+- Read/write pages are paged in addition to read-only pages
+- Page tables are managed dynamically

+tee_pager_add_uta_area() is used to setup initial read/write mapping needed when populating the TA.
+When the TA is fully populated and relocated tee_pager_set_uta_area_attr() changes the mapping of the area to strict permissions used when the TA is running.

 # 9. Memory objects

 A memory object, MOBJ, describes a piece of memory.
 The interface provided